sestaton/Pairfq/README.md

         -rs|rev_unpaired  :       Name for the file of singleton reverse reads.

     Options:
         -im|in_memory     :       Construct a database in memory for faster execution.
+                                  NB: This may result in large RAM usage for a large number of sequences.
+        -c|compress       :       Compress the output files.
+Options are 'gzip' or 'bzip2' (Default: No).
         -h|help           :       Print a usage statement.
         -m|man            :       Print the full documentation.

 Running the command `perl pairfq.pl -m` will print the full documentation.